alttch/eva3/xc/drivers/phi/phi_devel.rst

          if to.get() < 3: return None
          try:
             # .... perform some calls
+            # calculate timeout for external call:
+            # e.g. you must specify timeout for some function, which will
+            # perform 3 retries (4 total attempts) to get data from the
+            # equipment:
+            somefunc(retries=3, timeout=to.get(chunks=4))

             # raises eva.exceptions.TimeoutException
             # if timeout is expired